noxthot/ss22_julia_workshop/pages/hpc/performance.md

 ```
 \show{./code/performance.jl}

 The downside with the `@time` macro is, that it really just measures the execution time of what is given to it.
-This means if the function is not already compiled this might include compiling or if the CPU is busy with something else it is often not accurate.
+This means, if the function is not already compiled this might include compiling or if the CPU is busy with something else it is often not accurate.

-Therefore, if you are serious about measuring  performance you should stick to the [`BenchmarkTools`](https://juliaci.github.io/BenchmarkTools.jl/stable/).
-It comes with a couple of macros that you should test out:
+Therefore, if we are serious about measuring performance we should stick to the [`BenchmarkTools`](https://juliaci.github.io/BenchmarkTools.jl/stable/).
+It comes with a couple of macros that we should test out:

 \exercise{
-In order to use the BenchmarkTools you need to include it with `using BenchmarkTools`, as any other package.
+In order to use the BenchmarkTools we need to include it with `using BenchmarkTools`, as any other package.
-Benchmark your `mysum` function with the following macros:
+Benchmark our `mysum` function with the following macros:
 1. `@benchmark`
 1. `@btime`
 1. Look at the detailed output of your benchmark with `dump(t)`, where `t` is the output result of a `@benchmark` run.